 In recognition that bird populations may change as a reflection of national or international trends or events, this advice on the bird interests of the European marine site focuses on the condition of the habitats necessary to support the bird populations.
 Sub-features are identified which describe the key habitats within the European marine site necessary to support the birds that qualify within the SPA.
-Detailed information and targets for habitat condition are listed in the favourable condition table in Section 5.
+Detailed information and targets for habitat condition are listed in the favourable condition table in Section 6.
 Bird usage of the site varies seasonally, with different areas being favoured over others at certain times of the year.
-However, annual counts for qualifying species will be used by English Nature, in the context of five year peak means, together with available information on UK population and distribution trends, to assess whether this SPA is continuing to make an appropriate contribution to the Favourable Conservation Status of the species across Europe.
+However, annual counts for qualifying species will be used by English Nature, in the context of five year peak means, together on available information on UK populations and distribution trends, to assess whether this SPA is continuing to make an appropriate contribution to the Favourable Conservation Status of the species across Europe.

 Bird communities are highly mobile and exhibit patterns of activity related to tidal water movements and many other factors.
 Different bird species exploit different parts of a marine area and different prey species.
 Changes in the habitat may therefore affect them differently.
-The important bird populations at this site require a suitable area which is capable of supporting the intertidal habitats which they rely on for feeding and roosting.
+The important bird populations at this site require a suitable area of beach and riverside which is capable of supporting intertidal habitat for feeding and roosting.
 The most important factors related to this are:

-- Current extent and distribution of suitable feeding and roosting habitat (eg saltmarsh, mudflats); - Sufficient prey availability (eg small fish, crustaceans and worms); - Minimal levels of disturbance; - Water quality necessary to maintain intertidal plant and animal communities; and - Water quantity and salinity gradients necessary to maintain saltmarsh conditions suitable for bird feeding and roosting.
+- Current extent and distribution of suitable feeding and roosting habitat (eg shingle, mudflats); - Sufficient prey availability (eg small fish, crustaceans and worms); - Minimal levels of disturbance; - Water quality necessary to maintain intertidal communities.